MyNameIsTrez/MyNameIsTrez.github.io/_posts/2026-05-22-slow-is-smooth-smooth-is-fast.md

 date: 2026-05-21 12:00:00 +0100
 ---

-I think a lot of low quality code gets written when programmers rush themselves, rather than taking plenty of time to consider all options.
-And I think the rush is mostly self-imposed, driven by a kind of hidden embarrassment at spending longer than expected on something.
+I think a lot of low quality code gets written when programmers rush themselves, and I think the rush is mostly self-imposed, driven by a kind of hidden embarrassment at spending longer than expected on something.

 In a decade of reading programming blogs, I've rarely seen this embarrassment factor named.
 Everyone talks about external pressure: deadlines, sprint velocity, manager expectations.
 The internal pressure gets ignored.